Historic internal storage media

 -20° C to +50°C (-4°F to 122°F).

 In this way the plated wire storage was developed, based on a couple of ingenious ideas.
-Unfortunately, nowadays it is very error-prone.
+It found its application, among others, in space probes.
+Voyager I and II are equipped with plated wire memory.

 Clicking on the photography will yield further informations about the design of the plated wire storage.